nodejs/node/doc/api/permissions.md

 --permission-fs-path-delimiter=_ index.js
 ```

-Note when using bash special characters like `;` escape or quoting is required.
+Note when using special shell characters such as `;` escaping or quoting is
+required.

 ```console
 $ node --experimental-permission --allow-fs-read="/home/with,commas;/home" \